 During underwriting, lenders will pull your credit (or just use a credit score) and review your application.
 They may call you occasionally and ask you to clarify or prove something.
 Be sure to comply with these requests in a timely manner to avoid prolonging the loan application process.

 Business loans are similar to any other kind of bank loan.
 Lenders look for the same basic attributes in business borrowers as they do in people seeking personal loans.
 However, new businesses don’t have a long borrowing history (or credit).
 In addition, new enterprises and service businesses typically don't own assets that can be pledged as collateral, so they have to work a little harder to get loans.

-This is why lenders often look at the personal credit and income of business owners with businesses in operation for less than one year to determine whether they qualify for a business loan.
-For businesses in service for over a year, lenders look at both personal credit and business credit.
+Lenders often look at the borrower's personal credit and income to determine whether they qualify for a business loan.
+They may also look at the credit of the business.
 Business owners who don't have sufficient business credit may also have to pledge personal assets as collateral to get loans.
 This is often the only way to get loans in the early years, but you should try to build business credit so you can eventually borrow without risking personal assets.

 If You Can’t Get a Loan